NgHngK/Macro-Financial-Time-Series-Forecasting-of-Crude-Oil-Prices/README.md

 Hanoi University of Science and Technology

-## Final note
+# Final note

-This project is a forecasting experiment and a Deep Learning course project.
-It shows that recurrent and attention-based models can learn useful structure from crude-oil and macroeconomic time series, but the reported results should be interpreted together with the model-specific evaluation setup and the limitations above.
+This project shows that deep learning can learn useful structure from crude-oil and macroeconomic time series, but good forecasting performance depends heavily on feature selection, sequence design, and model tuning.
+The strongest results come from careful experimentation rather than simply choosing a more complex neural network.